theo-armour/2022/pages/life/good-patient.md

 ## My observations

-Having skimmed through a number of articles related to "How to be a good patient", I have come up with my own list
+Having skimmed through a number of articles related to "How to be a good patient", I have come up with my own list.
+My list is based on the categories listed in [_Character Strengths and Virtues: A Handbook and Classification_(https://en.wikipedia.org/wiki/Values_in_Action_Inventory_of_Strengths#Character_Strengths_and_Virtues) a book by Christopher Peterson and Martin Seligman (2004) that presents a measure of humanist ideals of virtue in an empirical, rigorously scientific manner, intended to provide a theoretical framework for practical applications for positive psychology.

-Use your Wisdom and Knowledge
+### Use your "Strengths of Wisdom and Knowledge"

 * Be wise.
 Document everything.
 Make a list of your ailments, treatments and outcomes.
 Remember that you tend to forget things
 * Be curious.
 Do your research.
 Ask Google.
 Talk to patients.
 Talk to staff at all levels.

-Use your "Strengths of Courage and Bravery"
+### Use your "Strengths of Courage and Bravery"

 * Be honest.
 Tell the doctor everything
 * Be persistent.
 Follow the prescribed regimen.
 Do what the doctor tells you
 * Have vitality: Enthusiasm for treatment.
 Don't ignore symptoms.
 Make that appointment!
 Returns reliably.

-Use your "Strengths of Humanity"
+### Use your "Strengths of Humanity"

 * Be nice.
 Patient and polite.
 Listen, listen, listen.
 Be sweet to people.

-Use your "Strengths of Justice"
+### Use your "Strengths of Justice"

 * Play fair: Plan your visit.
 Establish priorities.
 Remember there's another patient waiting.
 * Be a good citizen.

 ## Links of Interest